 The Silicon Valley Program students recently attended a Kaiser Permanente tour, a new event addition among many great offerings of the semester.
 We spent two hours on a Monday afternoon at Kaiser’s Garfield Innovation Center and saw several displays of futuristic health care plans.
 The plans were split into two ideas: patients and doctors’ experiences within the hospital scenario and patients and doctors’ experiences outside of the hospital.
 Written here in this blog post are some amazing concepts that we saw.

 It is always weird to connect CMC with Silicon Valley.
 We are good at econ; we have strong psychology department; our government professors are top level scholars.
 Every day, people talk about Goldman Sachs, argue about democrats and republicans.
 Science?
 That is nothing but a GE class.
 For a while, I thought I was going to end up as a consultant, or maybe an accountant.
 Who knows?
 Sounds equally good to me.
 As a result, when I first heard about the Silicon Valley program, I hesitated a lot.
 It sounded like a good program but did not seem to work for me.
-I was still not really confident about my decision when I turned in my application.
-However, things happened without any reason.
-I got in the program and received an offer from a startup called Orbital Insight.

 A few weeks ago, one of my close family friends called me on the phone.
 The conversation started how it always does; How is college?
 What do you want to do after you graduate?
 Make sure you come visit soon!
 As I explained to him that I am in San Francisco participating in the Silicon Valley Program, his initial response was excitement.
 He thinks it is a great opportunity, and he wishes he could have done something similar when we was younger.
-As I explained what I do at work to him, he interrupted me and said, “Wait a minute, you chose to skip a full semester of college to work full time?”.

 The Silicon Valley Program is proud to welcome a small, but mighty, group of eight students to the Spring 2015 semester.
 These students hail from Pomona and Claremont McKenna colleges, and represent economics, government, applied mathematics, psychology, Asian studies, and theater design & technology majors.